AlahmadiQ8/gmat-study-notes/README.md

-# gmat-study-notes
-My personal notes for studying gmat
+# Dont mistake activity for acheivement